openshift/osdctl/docs/command/osdctl_cost.md

 ### Synopsis

-The cost command allows for cost management on the AWS platform (other platforms may be added in the future.
-Its functions include:
+The cost command allows for cost management on the AWS platform (other platforms may be added in the future)

-- Managing the AWS Cost Explorer with `osdctl cost aws`.
-This leaves the possibility of adding cost management support for other platforms e.g. `osdctl cost gcp`

-- Get cost of OUs with `osdctl cost aws get`

-- Create cost category with `osdctl cost aws create`

-- Reconcile cost categories with `osdctl cost aws reconcile`

 ```
 osdctl cost [flags]